 - a.
-Permanent housing (PH).
-Permanent housing is community-based housing, the purpose of which is to provide housing without a designated length of stay.
+Permanent Housing (PH).
+Permanent Housing is community-based housing, the purpose of which is to provide housing without a designated length of stay.
 Grant funds may be used for acquisition, rehabilitation, new construction, leasing, rental assistance, operating costs, and supportive services.
 PH includes: - a.
-Permanent supportive housing for persons with disabilities (PSH).
+Permanent Supportive Housing for persons with disabilities (PSH).
 PSH can only provide assistance to individuals with disabilities and families in which one adult or child has a disability.
-Supportive services designed to meet the needs of the program participants must be made available to the program participants. - b.
-Rapid rehousing.
-Continuum of Care funds may provide supportive services, as set forth in § 578.53, and/or short-term (up to 3 months) and/or medium-term (for 3 to 24 months) tenant-based rental assistance, as set forth in § 578.51(c), as necessary to help a homeless individual or family, with or without disabilities, move as quickly as possible into permanent housing and achieve stability in that housing.
-When providing short-term and/or medium-term rental assistance to program participants, the rental assistance is subject to \$578.51(a)(1), but not \$578.51(a)(1)(i) and (ii); (a)(2); (c) and (f) through (i); and (l)(1).
+Supportive services designed to meet the needs of the program participants must be made available to the program participants; and - b.
+Rapid Rehousing.
+Continuum of Care funds may provide supportive services, as set forth in 24 CFR § 578.53, and/or short-term (up to 3 months) and/or medium-term (for 3 to 24 months) Tenant-Based Rental Assistance, as set forth in 24 CFR § 578.51(c), as necessary to help a homeless individual or family, with or without disabilities, move as quickly as possible into permanent housing and achieve stability in that housing.
+When providing short-term and/or medium-term rental assistance to program participants, the rental assistance is subject to 24 CFR § 578.51(a)(1), but not § 578.51(a)(1)(i) and (ii); (a)(2); (c) and (f) through (i); and (l)(1).

 - b.
 Transitional Housing (TH).
 Transitional housing facilitates the movement of homeless individuals and families to PH within 24 months of entering TH.
 Grant funds may be used for acquisition, rehabilitation, new construction, leasing, rental assistance, operating costs, and supportive services. - c.
 Supportive Services Only (SSO).
 Funds may be used for acquisition, rehabilitation, relocation costs, or leasing of a facility from which supportive services will be provided, and supportive services to unsheltered and sheltered homeless persons for whom the recipient or subrecipient is not providing housing or housing assistance.
-SSO includes street outreach. - d.
+SSO includes Street Outreach. - d.
 HMIS.
-Funds may be used by HMIS Leads to lease a structure in which the HMIS is operated or as operating funds to operate a structure in which the HMIS is operated, and for other costs eligible in § 578.57.
+Funds may be used by HMIS Leads to lease a structure in which the HMIS is operated or as operating funds to operate a structure in which the HMIS is operated, and for other costs eligible in 24 CFR § 578.57.

 Uses of Assistance.
-Funds are available to pay for the eligible costs listed in § 578.39 through § 578.63 when used to:
+Funds are available to pay for the eligible costs listed in 24 CFR § 578.37 through § 578.63, and through the amended section 423(a) of the McKinney-Vento Homeless Assistance Act when used to:

 - a.
-Establish new housing or new facilities to provide supportive services - b.
-Expand existing housing and facilities in order to increase the number of homeless persons served - c.
-Bring existing housing and facilities into compliance with State and local government health and safety standards - d.
-Provide supportive services for residents of supportive housing or for homeless persons not residing in supportive housing - e.
-Continue funding permanent housing when the recipient has received funding under this part for leasing, supportive services, operating costs, or rental assistance - f.
-Establish and operate an HMIS or compatible database - g.
-Establish and carry out a Continuum of Care planning process and operate a CoC
+Establish new housing or new facilities to provide supportive services; - b.
+Expand existing housing and facilities in order to increase the number of homeless persons served: - c.
+Bring existing housing and facilities into compliance with State and local government health and safety standards; - d.
+Provide supportive services for residents of supportive housing or for homeless persons not residing in supportive housing; - e.
+Continue funding permanent housing when the recipient has received funding under this part for leasing, supportive services, operating costs, or rental assistance; - f.
+Establish and operate an HMIS or compatible database; and - g.
+Establish and carry out a Continuum of Care planning process and operate a CoC.